By Ralph Crystal

 Our season gets started in early June.
 Halibut and king (Chinook) salmon fishing in Cook Inlet can be excellent this time of year, with both species migrating to the Inlet, with the kings eventually making their way into the river systems that they were born in.
 We fish both the Kenai and Kasilof Rivers at this time of year for kings arriving during the first run.

-Halibut fishing is excellent as the long daylight hours give us a chance to fish the best tide movements of the day.
-Trophy rainbow trout and Dolly Varden fishing opens June 11th on the upper Kenai River and remains open throughout the rest of the season, offering a great opportunity to hook into a true fish of a lifetime.
+Halibut fishing is excellent as the long daylight hours give us a chance to fish the best tide movements of the day or even both sets of tides each day, if needed.
+Trophy rainbow trout and Dolly Varden fishing opens June 11th on the upper Kenai River and remains open throughout the rest of the season offering a great opportunity to hook into a true fish of a lifetime.
 And of course, red salmon are making their way up the Kenai and fishing in the Kenai and Russian Rivers is world renowned.

-Not far from us, over in Seward, the lingcod season opens up on July 1st.
+Not far from us, over in Seward, the lingcod season opens up July 1st.
 Lingcod are prehistoric looking fish, but their white meat is excellent table fare.
-Lingcod hang out in depths of 60 – 140 feet and are taken on salmon rods using jigs.
+Lingcod hang out in depths of 60-140 feet and are taken on salmon rods using jigs.
 Silver salmon start returning to Resurrection Bay in early July and into September and of course, big halibut are also available all summer long.
-With all of the varieties of fish available, it gives us the opportunity to do combination trips for halibut, lingcod, silver salmon, yellow eye and black bass all on the same trip.
+With all of the varieties of fish available, it gives us the opportunity to do combination trips for lingcod/silver salmon, lingcod/halibut or halibut/silver salmon.
 You will be fishing in the midst of pristine glaciers and picturesque scenery, while having the opportunity of seeing wildlife such as whales, porpoises, sea lions and puffins.
 Seward is one of the most beautiful places in all of Alaska.